zplzmzmpl/Regional-ecological-time-series-monitoring-based-on-LandTrendr/README.md

     <img width='500' height='400' src="https://i.postimg.cc/ydNRrcHn/2.png">
   </p>

+  but sometimes it is doesn't obvious just by this way, so we suggest use `yellowbrick` lib to visualize k-elow-law:

+ 	from yellowbrick.cluster import KElbowVisualizer
+	#Instantiate the clustering model and visualizer
+	model = KShape(n_init=1, verbose=True, random_state=0)

+	#distortion: mean sum of squared distances to centers
+	#silhouette: mean ratio of intra-cluster and nearest-cluster distance
+	#calinski_harabasz: ratio of within to between cluster dispersion

+	visualizer = KElbowVisualizer(model, k=(4,10),metric='distortion')

+	visualizer.fit(img_data)        # Fit the data to the visualizer visualizer.show()        # Finalize and render the figure

   now we can apply KShape to image data we got above with 51 bands, you can just cluster ***Univariate*** data, also you can cluster ***Multivariate*** data.

   **First of all, read data and convert to fomat of time series.**